pyinstaller/pyinstaller/doc/advanced-topics.rst

 Starting with PyInstaller v6.22.3, the onefile parent-process validation has been limited only to processes that are running with elevated privileges while inheriting environment variables set by unprivileged user.
-On POSIX systems, this corresponds to executables with ``setuid`` bit set, while on Windows, it corresponds to UAC-elevated processes (running with ``TokenElevationTypeFull`` token).
+On Windows, this corresponds to UAC-elevated processes (running with ``TokenElevationTypeFull`` token), while on POSIX systems, it corresponds to executables with either ``setuid`` or ``setgid`` bit set.
+On Linux, the validation is also enabled for executables that have applied file capabilities (i.e., have the ``security.capability`` extended attribute).

 Windows
 -------